Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Introduction

 Remarkably, TXS 0506+056 was classified by \cite{Padovani2019} as a flat spectrum radio quasar (FSRQ).
 FSRQs are believed to be powerful (Eddington ratio $L/L_{Edd} > 0.01$) blazars which contain the broad line region (BLR) matter in the form of clouds or wind.
 High-energy protons accelerated in blobs or jets of FSRQs can sometimes interact with this matter, resulting in observable fluxes of $\gamma$ rays and neutrinos (e.g. \citet{Dar1997,Bednarek1997,Beall1999,Araudo2010,delPalacio2019}).

 Accelerated protons are likely to be responsible for the bulk of the high-energy budget in blazars.
 Nevertheless, in the absence of intervening matter, the protons with the energy below 1--10 PeV may be almost ``sterile'', i.e. in many FSRQs such protons may lose only a small fraction of their energy before escaping from the jet.
-This conclusion follows from the fact that FSRQs were detected in the very-high-energy domain (VHE, $E > 100$ GeV) with imaging atmospheric Cherenkov telescopes (IACTs) (e.g. \citep{Albert2008,Aleksic2011,Abramowski2013}).
-These observations imply\footnote{at least in the framework of geometrically simple, one-zone emission models} a reasonably low intrinsic $\gamma\gamma\rightarrow e^{+}e^{-}$ pair production (PP) optical depth $\tau_{\gamma\gamma} < 2-3$ below 100 GeV.
-Indeed, the effective $\gamma$-ray PP energy threshold is $E_{thr-\gamma\gamma} = E_{t}\times (E_{b}/1 \: eV)^{-1}$, where $E_{b}$ [eV] is the characteristic energy of the intrinsic photon field, and $E_{t} \sim 1$ TeV.
+This conclusion follows from the fact that FSRQs were detected in the very-high-energy domain (VHE, $E > 100$ GeV) with imaging atmospheric Cherenkov telescopes (IACTs) (e.g. \citet{Albert2008,Aleksic2011,Abramowski2013}).
+These observations imply (at least in the framework of geometrically simple, one-zone emission models) a reasonably low intrinsic $\gamma\gamma\rightarrow e^{+}e^{-}$ pair production (PP) optical depth $\tau_{\gamma\gamma} < 2-3$ below 100 GeV.
+Indeed, the effective $\gamma$-ray PP energy threshold is $E_{thr-\gamma\gamma} = E_{t}\times (E_{b}/1 \: eV)^{-1}$, where $E_{b}$ [eV] is the characteristic energy of the intrinsic photon field, and $E_{t} \sim 1$ TeV (the energies are given in the blazar's host galaxy rest frame).
 Therefore, $E_{b} < 10$ eV is implied by the VHE observations.
-On the other hand, the effective proton energy threshold for the photopion process is $\sim4\:PeV\times (E_{b}/10\:eV)^{-1}$ (e.g. \citet{Berezinsky2006})\footnote{the energy threshold of the Bethe-Heitler process is somewhat lower; however, neutrinos are not produced in this process}.
+On the other hand, the effective proton energy threshold for the photopion process is $\sim4\:PeV\times (E_{b}/10\:eV)^{-1}$ (e.g. \citet{Berezinsky2006}).
+We should also note that the energy threshold of the Bethe-Heitler process is somewhat lower.
+However, neutrinos are not produced in this process.
+These estimates include all kinds of photon fields, for instance those arising in the spine-sheath configuration (e.g. \citet{Ansoldi2018}); thus, we demonstrate that it is hard to expect observable fluxes of VHE $\gamma$ rays and photohadronic neutrinos from the same blazars in geometrically simple models.